I was struck by a recent post by David, and his quote from Josh Metzeler about getting to the right place to take pictures:

 professionals, is the ability to get ourselves physically in place to take those

-It struck a chord, one that also resonates in the content of recent posts about education and young people, the value of interaction, and the post directly below – racism.
+It struck a chord, one that also resonates in the content of recent posts about education and young people, the value of interaction, and the subject of the post published before this one – racism.

 I’ve recently been scanning some old work and revisiting some past experiences, and with the clarity of hindsight reflecting on the ways that my outlook on life has been shaped by the experience of getting into the position to make some of those images.
 But whats also important, and I think indivisible from that experience, is how the images themselves have been able to carry with them some value as they and I continued on through life.